Ortho-integral surfaces: Further questions and remarks

 \subsection{Questions following from Section \ref{integralspectrum}}

-If a surface is ortho-integral, then each Diophantine equation at each vertex of the orthotree is solvable in integers $(X,Y,Z)$.
-For example, in the case of a pair of pants with a standard orthobasis $a=b=c=3$, the vertex relation (see Section \ref{recursiveformula}) is:

-\bq Each orthotree of an ortho-integral surface gives a collection of Diophantine equations ($aX^2+bY^2+cZ^2+dXY+eYZ+fXZ=g$) at its vertices.
-Is it true that we can find all the solutions (up to signs) of these Diophantine equations on the set of triples of complementary regions surrounding vertices? \eq
+Each orthobasis of an ortho-integral surface generates a collection of Diophantine equations. \bq Is it true that we can find all the integer solutions (up to signs) of these Diophantine equations within the set of triples of traces of neighboring orthogeodesics?